hannibal002/SkyHanni/docs/tutorials/graph_network.md

 #### What area is the node at?

-We do not need to give every node an area tag, that would be impractical.
+Giving every node an area tag is impractical.
 Instead, we follow the graph chain from one node to its neighbors until we find an area name tag.
 The name of that node then defines what area the player stands at.
 The next area needs to start at the other side of the "imaginary area boundary" and be connected to the first area.